kashif-nawaz/Ingesting-ZR-Plus-Optics-Telemetry-from-JunosEVO-via-Openconfig-and-Grafana-InfluxDB-JTIMON-Stack/README.md

 username:           admin
 password:           lab123
 ```
-* Click on save & test and it should return message "datasource is working"
+* Click on save & test and it should return message "datasource is working".
-* Open following URL to  add and populate Grafana dashboard
+* Open following URL to  add and populate Grafana dashboardi.
 ```
 http://mgmt-client-ip:3000/datasources/new
 ```
-* Click on New -> Import on the next screen
+* Click on New -> Import on the next screen.
-* On next screen click on "Upload JSON File"
+* On next screen click on "Upload JSON File".
-* Uploaed zr-plus-optics.json file and it shall populate Grafana dashboard (yet not uploaded with this git repo)
+* Upload zr_plus_optics.json file and it shall populate Grafana dashboard.
-* Following parameters for ZR+ optics would be displayed in the Grafana
+* Following parameters for ZR+ optics would be displayed in the Grafana.
 * [Reference](https://www.oiforum.com/wp-content/uploads/OIF-C-CMIS-01.0.pdf)

 ```